viavokal/zzdoex/README.md

 #### Solution Specification

-1.zooz.technical-task (site.yml): A Docker install and cassandra node(s) creation in a ring ansible playbook, as well as automatically repair the created node(s)
+1. zooz.technical-task (site.yml): A Docker install and cassandra node(s) creation in a ring ansible playbook, as well as automatically repair the created node(s)
-1.zooz_cassandra: An Ansible role which implements docker installation and cassnadra node creation 1.zooz_cassandra_repair: An Ansible role which implements cassandra over docker node repair 1.cluster_create.sh, node_repair.sh: a couple of shell scripts to issue each of the above Ansible roles seperately
+1. zooz_cassandra: An Ansible role which implements docker installation and cassnadra node creation
+1. zooz_cassandra_repair: An Ansible role which implements cassandra over docker node repair
+1. cluster_create.sh, node_repair.sh: a couple of shell scripts to issue each of the above Ansible roles seperately

 #### Considerations & Guidelines

 This solution is built to support a multi node cassandra cluster with each node running on a seperate host, While the host running ansible is a seperated host from the designated cassandra hosts.

-Prerequisistes:
+##### Prerequisistes:
 This solution assumes you have the following up and ready:
 1. Three (as per task details) up and running Ubuntu 16.04 hosts with:
 	1. A user named "ubuntu"